 The worst-affected region is sub-Saharan Africa.
 In some African countries, over 20 per cent of adults have HIV.
 The fastest spread of HIV is happening in Eastern Europe and Central Asia.

-The number of people dying of AIDS-related causes fell in 2010 to 1.8 million.
-This is down from a peak of 2.2 million in the mid-2000s.
+The number of people dying of AIDS-related causes fell in 2012 to 1.6 million.
+This is down from a peak of 2.3 million in 2005.

-Over 69,000 people were receiving HIV treatment and care that year and over 90 per cent attended HIV services regularly.
+Just over 77,600 people were receiving HIV treatment and care in 2012 and 95 per cent attended HIV services regularly.

 Please log in

 Adding an article to My favourites will allow you to easily come back to it later or print it.

 You will need to be logged in before you can leave a comment.

 Please log in using the form on the top right of the page or register.